rrmercer/estimation/BACKLOG.md

 - Edge cases: dont enter a username then click on effort/risk etc..., change username
 - Edge case: username collisions
 ---- MVP ----
-5. Allow for multiple boards
+DONE 5.
+Allow for multiple boards
 6. Re-integrate backend into this repo
-7. Dev environment - dev database for local at least
-8. Fix imports/exports estimators.js
+7. Dev environment - dev database for local at least DONE 8.
+Fix imports/exports estimators.js
 9. Validation on boardname and username (both must be alphanumeric only and between 3 and 64 chars).Add same validation to backend
+10. Clean up TODOs
+11. Fix all the awaits in front of setBoard/getBoard

 # Tech/Debt Issue Backlog